emqx/cloud-docs/en_US/price/calculator.md

 ## Get an hourly price for deployment

 EMQX also offers an hourly pricing mode.
-On EMQX Cloud console, select the cloud provider, region, and specifications to get the hourly price of deployment.
+On EMQX Cloud console, select the cloud provider, region, and tier to get the hourly price of deployment.

   ![deployment_price](./_assets/calculator.png)